cove/cove/hugo/content/constellation-dags.md

 ![](images/constellation-dags-3.png)

-Next as we go up in the sky, we build on the base adding nodes by answering the question *What do we need next?*
+Next as we go up in the sky, we build on the base adding nodes by answering the question *What do we need next?* With allowing for more vagueness as we go up in the sky.

 ![](images/icarus-1944.jpg)